Journal of Studies on Alcohol and Drugs: Special issues and supplements

-Editorial Policies and Ethics
+Editorial policies and ethics

 JSAD adheres to strict ethical guidelines to ensure research integrity and transparency.
 The journal follows policies set by the Committee on Publication Ethics (COPE) and requires authors to disclose potential conflicts of interest.
 It also supports open science initiatives by encouraging data sharing and replication studies.

-Affiliations and Collaborations
+Affiliations and collaborations

-JSAD is affiliated with the Center of Alcohol and Substance Use Studies at Rutgers University in Piscataway, NJ.
+JSAD is affiliated with the Center of Alcohol and Substance Use Studies at Rutgers University in Piscataway, New Jersey.

-Indexing and Impact
+Indexing and impact

 JSAD is indexed in PubMed, PsycINFO, Scopus, Google Scholar, Web of Science, and nearly all other major academic databases.
 The journal maintains a strong impact factor, reflecting its influence in addiction research and public health discourse.
 According to the Journal Citation Reports, the journal's 2024 impact factor is 2.2.
 With 5,692 total citations in the literature in 2024, JSAD ranks 10th of 60 journals in the Total Citations category for Substance Abuse and 34th of 93 for Total Citations among Psychology journals.

-Editorial Leadership
+Editorial leadership

 The journal is led by an editor-in-chief, supported by an international editorial board comprising experts in addiction science, psychology, medicine, and public health.